Skip to Content

 Research Interests

-Dr. Kalhor’s research seeks to advance our understanding of continuously dynamic biological processes, such as development and cancer formation, by recording cells’ experiences in their genomes.
-To accomplish this objective, his group develops: (A) molecular technologies that write cellular experiences to their genomic DNA, (B) sequencing strategies that read out written information with high cellular and spatial resolution, and (C) computational methods that reconstruct the underlying biological processes based on recorded information.
-Their work draws on genomics, molecular engineering, CRISPR-based genome editing, and computational approaches to address brain development, developmental anomalies, and cancer.
+Dr. Kalhor’s research seeks to map and engineer cell fate using synthetic biology and genomics approaches.
+To accomplish this objective, his group develops: (A) molecular technologies that write cellular histories into their genomes, (B) sequencing strategies that read out written information with spatial resolution, and (C) computational methods that reconstruct the underlying biological processes based on recorded information.
+This work combines genomics, CRISPR and other gene editing technologies, systems biology, and computational modeling approaches.
+It aims to better understand embryogenesis, neurogenesis, and tumorigenesis.
+It also aims to establish more effective cell therapies.

 Titles & Affiliations